thiagovas/Net3s/README.md

 Net3s
 =====

-An social network where you can find the services that you're searching for.
+A social network where you can find the services that you're searching for.